microsoft/Low-Code/website/src/pages/lowcode-february/30Days.md

 _Welcome to the Week 3 of your learning journey into Low Code Development._

-:::info WEEK 3 - TOPIC
+:::info Component Frameworks & Customization
 _Posts will be linked here once published._
  * Feb 13 - [Build a Canvas App!](/blog/2023-day13)
  * Feb 14 - [Intro to PowerFX](/blog/2023-day14)